-Unsatisfactory academic standing indicates that a student has not earned at least a cumulative 2.0 grade point average.
+Students are considered to be in good academic standing when they have a cumulative grade point average of 2.0 or higher.
 The student's academic records are reviewed regularly to determine whether or not the student has maintained satisfactory academic standing.